• Skip to primary navigation

 Of course you can continue baking cheesecakes using a water bath if you like but I hope you try this new method too.
 It’s a game changer.

-How to know when the cheesecake is done baking
+How do I know when my cheesecake is done baking?

-You can’t really test a cheesecake for doneness by inserting a toothpick in the centre because it would cause the cheesecake to crack for sure.
+You can’t really test a cheesecake for doneness by inserting a toothpick in the centre because it would cause the cheesecake to crack.

-• To be sure, gently shake the pan, the centre should jiggle ever so slightly.
+– To be sure, gently shake the pan, the center should jiggle ever so slightly.
 This centre part will set as the cheesecake cools.

 Not quite there yet?
 Continue baking but watch your cheesecake like a hawk.